-For a while there, I was ready to breathe easy, thinking that the tiny home craze had finally passed.
-I saw far fewer think pieces, pins, and aspirational hashtags than I once did.
-The advent of television shows describing the movement seemed to announce its loss of counter-culture status, typically a sure sign that the end is nigh.
+For a while there, I was ready to breathe easy, thinking the tiny home craze had finally passed.
+I saw fewer think pieces, pins, aspirational hashtags.
+The advent of television shows describing the movement seemed to announce its loss of counter-culture status, a sure sign of the end.

-Like a recalcitrant UTI patient, I’d stopped taking my antibiotics when my symptoms went away.
-My reward was the metaphorical equivalent of pissing a mixture of broken glass and lava: boundless renewed fascination with tiny houses.
+Like a recalcitrant UTI patient, I’d stopped taking antibiotics when my symptoms left.
+My reward was the metaphorical equivalent of pissing broken glass and lava: boundless renewed fascination with tiny houses.

-It’s easy to understand why this is.
-Tiny homes are singularly appealing to frugal people.
-On paper, they are everything a traditional home is, but optimized: cheaper, greener, less constricting.
-But the proliferation of tiny homes has begun the slow process of revealing a less rosy truth.
+I understand!
+Tiny homes are appealing to frugal people.
+On paper, they’re everything a traditional home is, but optimized: cheaper, greener, less constricting.
+But the proliferation reveals a less rosy truth.

-I think the tiny house movement is already being lowered into its coffin, but allow me to secure the lid with ten big nails.
-The following list comes from the Tiny House Blog’s Top 10 Reasons to Join the Tiny House Movement.
-(I selected this list from a hat, more or less.
-It’s the first entry that popped up when I googled the phrase “reasons to get a tiny house.”
-Interestingly, the second one is Forbes’s 5 Reasons Buying a Tiny House is a Mistake.)
+I think the tiny house movement is already being lowered into its coffin, but allow me to secure the lid.
+The following list comes from Tiny House Blog’s Top 10 Reasons to Join the Tiny House Movement.
+(I selected this list because it popped up first when I googled “reasons to get a tiny house.”
+Interestingly, the second is 5 Reasons Buying a Tiny House is a Mistake.)

 I’m going to dismantle each one because I’m a neoliberal killjoy and secret corporate shill for Big Housing.

 “If you believe that having a tiny home will lead you to a more focused and purposeful life, you probably also believe that buying a Slap Chop will lead you to eat salad every day.”